anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - certificate requests for types of keys that do not support signing, such as KEM and key agreement keys, which is not supported by EST because it uses PKCS#10 CSRs expecting proof-of-possession via a self-signature
-  - pledge implementations using security libraries not providing EST support or a TLS library that does not support providing the tls-unique value
+  - pledge implementations using security libraries not providing EST support or a TLS library that does not support providing the so-called tls-unique value
   {{RFC5929}} needed by EST for strong binding of the source authentication

 * no full RA functionality being available on-site in the target domain, while